Terminations

 3. Do this by ticking the employee and then click on the trash can icon.

-Note: Also click Leave > Leave requests to check for any leave the employee may have been approved for.
+Note: Also click Organise > Leave requests to check for any leave the employee may have been approved for.
 As a Manual Pay is separate from a Normal Pay, any approved leave does not show up in a Manual Pay.
 You would need to decline any leave the employee has been approved for in the leave requests and then re-enter them in the Manual Pay Details from Step 7.

 4. Then click Manual Pay Details